labex-labs/open-source-labs/css/30-seconds-of-css/lab-typewriter-effect/step1.md

 # Typewriter Effect

+`index.html` and `style.css` have already been provided in the VM.

-This code block creates a typewriter effect animation by defining two animations: `typing` to animate the characters and `blink` to animate the caret.
-It uses the `::after` pseudo-element to add the caret to the container element.
-The text for the inner element is set using JavaScript and the `--characters` variable containing the character count.
+To create a typewriter effect animation, follow these steps:

+1. Define two animations, `typing` and `blink`. `typing` animates the characters, and `blink` animates the caret.
+2. Use the `::after` pseudo-element to add the caret to the container element.
+3. Use JavaScript to set the text for the inner element and set the `--characters` variable, which contains the character count.
 This variable is used to animate the text.
-Finally, `white-space: nowrap` and `overflow: hidden` are used to make content invisible as necessary.
+4. Use `white-space: nowrap` and `overflow: hidden` to make content invisible as necessary.

+Here's the HTML code:

 ```html
 <div class="typewriter-effect">
   <div class="text" id="typewriter-text"></div>
 </div>
 ```

+And here's the CSS code:

 ```css
 .typewriter-effect {